tinkerbell/cluster-api-provider-tinkerbell/README.md

 meeting]()https://github.com/tinkerbell/.github/blob/master/COMMUNICATION.md#contributors-mailing-list.
 Feel free to join if you are curious or if you have any question.

-There is a milleston called `v0.1.0 tech preview`.
+There is a milestone called `v0.1.0 tech preview`.
 Have a look at issues assigned to that label to know more about what it will contain.